-If you’re a gun owner, then you should understand how important it is to respect your weapon.
+If you’re a gun owner (especially a new gun owner), then you should understand how important it is to respect your weapon.
 Guns are not toys, and treating them as such will only end in disaster.
 And that doesn’t just go for your assault rifles and pistols — it also goes for everything related to your guns.
 That includes gun accessories, cases, and most of all — ammunition.
 By not having the right ammo storage, you risk more than just losing some of your valuable rounds.

 Protecting ammo isn’t the only purpose behind finding the right ammo storage solutions for you.
 Unlike weapons, ammo can have a shelf life, especially if improperly stored.
 If you don’t store your ammunition right, you risk your ammo losing its ability to do its job.

 The longer that your ammunition is stored in poor conditions, the more chance it has to misfire or squib (if it fires at all).
 Yet, finding the right the ammunition storage can be as hard as finding the right weapon for the range.
 There are tons of options with a bunch of different strengths and weaknesses.

 Keep reading below to learn how to store your ammo in bulk the right way!